raisiqueira/django-telescope/README.md

 ### 10. `read_recent_logs`
 Read recent log entries with optional filtering by log level (DEBUG, INFO, WARNING, ERROR, CRITICAL).

+### Prompts

+MCP prompts provide reusable message templates to help guide interactions with AI assistants.

+### 1. `search_django_docs`
+Generate a formatted prompt to help search for specific topics in Django documentation.

+**Arguments:**
+- `topic`: The Django topic or feature to search for (e.g., "models", "queryset", "migrations", "authentication")

+**Returns:**
+A formatted prompt that includes:
+- The current Django version being used
+- Direct links to the appropriate version of Django documentation
+- Guidance on what information to look for
+- Request for best practices and code examples

+**Example topics:**
+- "models" - Learn about Django models and ORM
+- "queryset filtering" - Query optimization and filtering
+- "migrations" - Database schema management
+- "authentication" - User authentication and permissions
+- "middleware" - Request/response processing
+- "forms" - Form handling and validation

+This prompt automatically adapts to your Django version (e.g., 5.2, 4.2) to ensure documentation compatibility.

 ## Example Usage with AI Assistants

 Once configured, you can ask your AI assistant questions like:

+**Using Tools:**
 - "What models are in this Django project?"
 - "Show me all URL patterns"
 - "What's the database schema for the users table?"